pdulapalli/unix-socket-http-veil/README.md

 ## Purpose

-Allow filtering of requests against a UNIX domain socket by surfacing a new UNIX domain socket that mantles specifically permitted HTTP request privileges to the underlying API served by the socket
+Allow filtering of requests against a UNIX domain socket by surfacing a new UNIX domain socket that mantles specific HTTP request privileges granted to the underlying API served by the socket

 ## Building